 Developing ethical frameworks for artists, cultural institutions and audiences engaged in the challenges of creating and experiencing new art forms in biotechnology and biomedicine in Europe.

-The aim of this project is to investigate how artists and cultural institutions can best engage with biotechnology and biomedicine in order to drive innovation in artistic production, ways of presenting artworks, and developing new audiences in Europe.
-The main goal is to provide artists, cultural institutions and audiences with the skills to understand the ethical issues that arise in the creation and exhibition of artworks made in collaboration with biotechnology and biomedicine.
+The aim of this project was to investigate how artists and cultural institutions can best engage with biotechnology and biomedicine in order to drive innovation in artistic production, ways of presenting artworks, and developing new audiences in Europe.
+The main goal was to provide artists, cultural institutions and audiences with the skills to understand the ethical issues that arise in the creation and exhibition of artworks made in collaboration with biotechnology and biomedicine.

 Artists tend to work at the forefront of innovation and push boundaries whilst engaging in ethical and philosophical challenges that resonate through society around new technologies.
-This project has the potential to situate them at the forefront of the latest research.
-The high impact outputs will prompt new ways of thinking about how art, biotechnology, and biomedicine can intersect, and bring together diverse stakeholders and audiences to create new ways of working at the cutting edge of art, science, and technology
+This project wanted to situate them at the forefront of the latest research.
+The high impact outputs hopefully prompted new ways of thinking about how art, biotechnology, and biomedicine can intersect, and bring together diverse stakeholders and audiences to create new ways of working at the cutting edge of art, science, and technology.

-The ethics committee will then debate the proposal and come to a decision, the artist will then be informed of the ethics committee’s decision, and, alongside the audience, they can enter into a discussion about the result.
-The project will also involve a major symposium, a touring exhibition, a series of publications, a website, and a distributable format designed to give other cultural institutions, artists groups, community groups, students, and individuals the opportunity to stimulate dialogue by creating their own DIY Trust Me, I’m an Artist events, leaving a strong legacy for what we learn.
+The ethics committee then debated the proposal and came to a decision, the artist was then informed of the ethics committee’s decision, and, alongside the audience, they could enter into a discussion about the result.
+The project also involved a symposium, a touring exhibition, publications, a website, and a distributable format designed to give other cultural institutions, artists groups, community groups, students, and individuals the opportunity to stimulate dialogue by creating their own DIY 'Trust Me, I’m an Artist' events, leaving a strong legacy for what we learned.